How to Upgrade Motor Control Firmware

 the plug in and out of the jack several times to wipe off any contaminants.

-Accessory Kit (part number 93965) which provides the required PC Port.
+Accessory Kit (part number 93965 - now discontinued) which provides the required PC Port.
 Connect the serial port on your PC to the PC Port on the Auxiliary Port

 Hutchinson has created a document describing how to build a PC Port adapter for